 Sure, PirATe PEte’s HoUse of ToTILy LEgaL ApPz, R0Mz and DoWnl0adz might be a perfectly respectable place to download new apps for your device.
 But maybe, and we’re just putting this one out there, maybe… maybe it isn’t.
 When even Google’s own app store is plagued with problematic apps, it’s very sensible to be suspicious about any download site or service you don’t already know and trust.
 That’s not to say new sources are bad.
 Just choose them wisely.

-If you’re on Lollipop device encryption - that is, scrambling your data in such a way it can’t just be copied and looked at - is on by default, but that doesn’t mean the data you send over the internet is encrypted.
-If you want to ensure your communications are private, use an encrypted platform such as Telegram rather than unencrypted alternatives.
+If your device encryption is on by default - that is, scrambling your data in such a way it can’t just be copied and looked at - that doesn’t mean the data you send over the internet is encrypted.
+To ensure your communications are private, use an encrypted platform such as Telegram rather than unencrypted alternatives.

 Sometimes app updates are minor things that make no noticeable difference to anything at all, but sometimes those updates contain essential fixes for security problems that you can’t see but that potential attackers can.
 People who don’t update to the latest versions remain vulnerable, so it’s a very good idea to stay up to date with app and Android updates.